-"I think my greatest success was working with local NHS decision-makers in our campaign to keep open the Walk-in Centre and Minor Injuries Unit – I put a lot of time into understanding the system and engaging with them constructively, and it paid off in September when they announced they were re-opening the consultation."
+"I think my greatest success was working with local NHS decision-makers in our campaign to keep the Walk-in Centre and Minor Injuries Unit open – I put a lot of time into understanding the system and engaging with them constructively when Labour sat on their hands and refused to act.

 What do you like most about living here in Sheffield?

-"My husband is an NHS doctor at Sheffield Children’s Hospital.
-We’ve lived here several years now but from the day we moved here this city has felt like home to me.
-People here are so warm and friendly.
-We love the fact that we’ve so many green and open spaces on our doorstep."
+"I've lived in Sheffield for several years now - but from the day I moved here this city has felt like home to me.
+People are so warm and friendly and I love the fact that you are never too far from green and open space.